-4. From and after the commencement of this Order the maximum tolls and charges which the Company of Proprietors of the Grand Junction Canal shall be entitled to charge and make in respect of merchandise traffic shall be the tolls and charges specified in the schedule to this Order annexed, and shall be subject to the classification, regulations, and provisions set forth in the said schedule.
+4. From and after the commencement of this Order the maximum tolls and charges which the Company of Proprietors of the Birmingham Canal Navigations shall be entitled to charge and make in respect of merchandise traffic on the Birmingham Canal Navigations shall be the tolls and charges specified in the said schedule, and shall be subject to the classification, regulations, and provisions set forth in the said schedule.